Prag8855/aab/content/guides/kontist-review.md

 - Banking works reliably
 - The web app and mobile apps are reliable
-- The Kontist Duo plan with Lexoffice is a good deal
+- The Kontist Duo plan with Lexware Office is a good deal
 - The invoicing tool is basic, but good enough for some people

 ### The bad